JunghwanRo/log/README.md

 # To be DONE
+Read paper "Agri-fly: simulator for uncrewed aerial vehicle flight in agricultural environments". \
 Change the name of the graph axis. \
-Read paper "Learning Quadruped Locomotion Using Differentiable Simulation". \
 Make action smooth. \
 Train Hovering+Yaw Task, and check the validity of acquired data. \
 Check which part of the code prevents a smooth shutdown. \